yuqin50/Vector-Space/README1.md

 This project explores efficient ways to visualize Inventor files dependency.
 The files include `.iam`, `.idw`,`.ipn`, more features will be considered in the future.

 [Demo](https://myshare.autodesk.com/:v:/g/personal/yuqin_shen_autodesk_com/Eeg9nQzeLBpLtbB3u0SmzuEBXbAJvv02vg2kZC5f5DKp0Q?e=ph6jbS) could be be downloadd by click it or you could download directly from the repository.
- More information about this project please reach out to [Will Secor](will.secor@autodesk.com), `RefResolver` source code please reach out to [Yuming Zeng](yuming.zeng@autodesk.com).
+ More information about this project please reach out to Will Secor will.secor@autodesk.com, `RefResolver` source code please reach out to Yuming Zeng yuming.zeng@autodesk.com.
 ### `Notice`
-`Examples` folder contains `Embeded_data` folder, which includes .html that could be directly open in your web browser because raw data has been embeded as variables, and `parse_local_data` folder, which includes .html parses data from your local files and for security, you could only access the data via your local server.
+`Examples` folder has `Embeded_data` folder, which contains .html that could be directly open in your web browser because raw data has been embeded as variables, and `parse_local_data` folder, which contains .html parses data from your local files and for security, you could only access the data via your local server.
 Follow the steps:
 - Installed a server globally:
 ```
  npm install http-server -g